BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ---
 layout: guide
 title: The Payjoin experience
-description: <>
+description: This case study is an analysis and exploration of payjoin's audience, implementations, features and proposes specific user flows.
 nav_order: 6
 parent: Case studies
-permalink: /guide/case-studies/payjoin-case-study/
+permalink: /guide/case-studies/payjoin/
-redirect_from:
- - /guide/payments/contacts/
 main_classes: -no-top-padding
 image: https://bitcoin.design/assets/images/guide/case-studies/blixt-wallet/blixt-wallet-preview.jpg
 image_base: /assets/images/guide/case-studies/payjoin-case-study/sender-flow-screens/
 sender-flow-screens:
     - file: create-payjoin-tx
-      modalImage: create-payjoin-tx@2x
+      modalImage: create-payjoin-tx-big
-      alt: A wallet supporting payjoin presents a screen with payjoin already enabled.
+      alt: A create transaction screen displaying an address, amount, a payjoin toggle enabled by default with a Proceed to Fee Estimate button.
       caption: A wallet supporting payjoin presents a screen with payjoin already enabled.
     - file: send-fee-range-selection
-      modalImage: send-fee-range-selection@2x
+      modalImage: send-fee-range-selection-big
-      alt: The user is presented with options of fee-ranges to choose from, in an interface very close to the default.
+      alt: A fee range selection screen presenting 3 options with associated confirmation estimates.
+Help text informs the user that the fees will be finalized once the payjoin process is done.
       caption: The user is presented with options of fee-ranges to choose from, in an interface very close to the default.
     - file: payjoin-handshake-transition
-      modalImage: payjoin-handshake-transition@2x
+      modalImage: payjoin-handshake-transition-big
-      alt: A transition screen is displayed indicating the payjoin construction and signing process.
+      alt: A transition screen shown informing  the user that the payjoin process is in process.
       caption: A transition screen is displayed indicating the payjoin construction and signing process.
     - file: send-review
-      modalImage: send-review@2x
+      modalImage: send-review-big
-      alt: The pre-broadcast review screen with the finalised fee after the payjoin handshake is completed.
+      alt: A pre-sending review screen showing the finalised fee after the payjoin handshake is completed.
       caption: The pre-broadcast review screen with the finalised fee after the payjoin handshake is completed.
     - file: send-payjoin-success
-      modalImage: send-payjoin-success@2x
+      modalImage: send-payjoin-success-big
       alt: A payment success screen informs the user that the Payjoin transaction has been broadcast.
       caption: A payment success screen informs the user that the Payjoin transaction has been broadcast.